Skip to main content

 Paying VAT by cheque

-Business that have to file VAT returns electronically have to pay their VAT electonically as well.
-Others can still pay by cheque.
+Business that have to file VAT returns electronically have to pay their VAT electronically as well.
+Some may still pay by cheque.
 Be warned, from 1 April 2010, all cheque payments sent to HMRC by post are treated as being received by HMRC on the date when cleared funds reach HMRC's bank account, not the date of receipt.

-You need to allow sufficant time for the cheque to be received and cleared through HMRC bank account.
+You need to allow sufficient time for the cheque to be received and cleared through HMRC bank account.

 HMRC aslo state: